TheBrodaCoder/iobuilders_ruben_tigre/README.md

 In case you reach this repository, I want you to know that this is a technical test for IoBuilders.

 In it I was asked for the following points to take into account:
--Registration
--Login
+- Registration
+- Login
--Account visualization (wallet) --> Balance and movements -Money deposit
+- Account visualization (wallet) --> Balance and movements
+- Money deposit
--Transferring money from user A to user B
+- Transferring money from user A to user B

 In my case I have decided to use only React and Redux tools, so there is no data persistence.
 However, I would like to make it clear that this platform is not real, neither the payment processes nor anything you can see has to do with real money.
 Please avoid entering sensitive data as far as possible.

 ## Users
 Although new users can be created, I have left a couple already created so that you can also test the login functionality from the beginning.